skirino/dist_agent/README.md

 - only 1 consensus group for all distributed agents
     - Not scalable for large number of agents; obviously the leader process becomes the bottleneck.
-- create a consensus group (typically 3 processes in 3 nodes) per distributed agent
+- consensus group (which typically consists of 3 processes in 3 nodes) per distributed agent
     - Cost for timers and healthchecks scales linearly with number of consensus groups;
-      for many agents, CPU resources are wasted by just maintaining the consensus groups.
+      for many agents, CPU resources are wasted by just maintaining consensus groups.

 And (of course) number of distributed agents in a system changes over time.
 We take an approach that